Sybase to PostgreSQL Replication

 | Date and Time | BIGDATETIME | TIMESTAMP(6) | If high precision is not required, TIMESTAMP is also acceptable. |

-| Date and Time | BIGTIME | INTERVAL | If the field stores a time-of-day value, you can use TIME; if it stores a duration, INTERVAL is recommended. |
+| Date and Time | BIGTIME | INTERVAL | Use TIME if the field stores a time-of-day value; use INTERVAL if it stores a duration. |

 | Sybase Structure Feature | Suggested PostgreSQL Design | Notes |